Chapter 5: The Seal and the Mark

 "Go through the midst of the city, through the midst of Jerusalem, and set a mark upon the foreheads of the men that sigh and that cry for all the abominations that be done in the midst thereof."

-The mark of the beast is the anti-seal.
-Those who receive it lose God's protection when judgment falls.
+If the seal identifies those who belong to God, the mark identifies those who belong to another authority.
 The final choice is not merely "loyal versus disloyal."
 It is "protected versus unprotected when the wrath is poured out."

 The New Testament Connection